petercorke/ansitable/README.md

  9 | table.print()

 ```
-Lines 1-5 constructs a `TableFormat` object and the arguments are a sequence of
+Lines 1-5 construct a `TableFormat` object and the arguments are a sequence of
 `Column` objects followed by `TableFormat` keyword arguments - there are none in this first example.
 Since there are three column objects this this will be a 3-column table.
 Lines 6-8 add rows, 3 data values for each row.

 Line 9 prints the table and yields a tabular display
-with column width automatically chosen, and headings and column
+with column widths automatically chosen, and headings and column
-data all left-justified
+data all left-justified (default)

 ```
          col1  column 2 has a big header  column 3